 As a side note, we also have quite a few historical places too, like the history museum and historical neighborhoods.
 It’s so nice to walk around the brick/cobblestone streets in the morning.

 Ok, I know I stated this obvious reason in the beginning, but theme parks really are a reason to visit Orlando.
-For those that love Disney movies and have never been (or haven’t been since childhood) really should go back.
+If you love Disney movies and have never been (or haven’t been since childhood), you really should go back.